Connector for SAP Business Suite - Developer's Manual part 3 - Integration scenario: Scripting

 When a new record is added in the application, an SAP sales order should be created with a Groovy script.

-To do this, connect a Groovy script action to the previously created data group event handler.
+A Groovy action is linked to the previously created data set event handler.
 Open the properties dialog of the Groovy script action by double-clicking on it and then open the Intrexx editor.

-The Groovy script generated by the script generator earlier can be inserted here.
+The Groovy script created with the script generator can be inserted here.

 Identify fields from the data group